sgmurphy/wordpress-plugins/filter-everything/readme.txt

 == Changelog ==

+= 1.8.5 =
+*Release Date - 15 May 2024*
+* Dev   - Added "Labels for Chips" option to configure chip labels
+* Dev   - Added "Dropdown Label" option
+* Tweak - The "Show in Chips" option was hidden due to lack of demand
+* Tweak - Now default terms order in a Custom Field is the same as in ACF field
+* Tweak - If ACF field terms have labels, they displays in the Filters widget instead of values
+* Fix   - Fixed issue with WPML and Homepage in different languages

 = 1.8.4 =
 *Release Date - 08 April 2024*
 * Dev   - Tested and improved compatibility with WordPress 6.5